At the July 14, 2011 JPACT meeting, accusations were made about John Charles and the Cascade Policy Institute. The response from John is below.

 You twice referred to an essay of mine about Milwaukie light rail as a “screed.”
 You also said, as a follow-up to Councilor Burkholder’s earlier attack on me: “The forces to erode the foundation of objective analysis that we all seek to rely on are real.
-We’re under attack, buy noroxin without prescription.
-Basic, Noroxin in us, impartial information is under attack.
+We’re under attack.
+Basic, impartial information is under attack.
 I’d like that group [a JPACT subcommittee to be formed in the future] to figure out how we’re under attack and what we can do to make sure that objective information is out there.
 I worry that we’ll come out with ideas that will just sort of sink for failing to sit on firm, objective soil. “

 As the CEO of a policy research center, I share your interest in empirical evidence and data.
-Buy noroxin without prescription, Therefore I offer the following specific concerns about the Portland-Milwaukie light rail (PMLR) project, and invite you to respond to them in a factual manner:
+Therefore I offer the following specific concerns about the Portland-Milwaukie light rail (PMLR) project, and invite you to respond to them in a factual manner:

 - The Milwaukie-to-Portland corridor is already well-served by TriMet.
-There are nine buses stopping at the Milwaukie Transit Center, and five of them specifically travel on McLoughlin Boulevard to Portland city center via the Hawthorne Bridge, buy noroxin no rx.
-Of the five, three are local bus routes (31, 32, and 33), one is an express bus (#99), and one is a hybrid – the #30 originating in Estacada continues on to Portland for six runs in the morning peak, Noroxin for order, where it becomes known as the 31E or the 31L.
+There are nine buses stopping at the Milwaukie Transit Center, and five of them specifically travel on McLoughlin Boulevard to Portland city center via the Hawthorne Bridge.
+Of the five, three are local bus routes (31, 32, and 33), one is an express bus (#99), and one is a hybrid – the #30 originating in Estacada continues on to Portland for six runs in the morning peak, where it becomes known as the 31E or the 31L.
 Both offer types of express service to Portland city center from Milwaukie.

 According to the published FEIS for this project, once light rail opens, all of these buses “would no longer provide service north of Milwaukie.”
 Transit customers boarding buses from points south will be forced to transfer at Milwaukie to a slow train with limited seating capacity.
 This is a degradation of service for them, not an improvement.

-The ostensible goal of this project is to provide improved transit, buy noroxin without prescription.
+The ostensible goal of this project is to provide improved transit.
 Why are you planning to spend $1.5 billion on a train line that will clearly make thousands of current TriMet customers worse off than they are today?

 - The current scheduled time-of-travel for a trip from downtown Milwaukie to PSU on the #99 McLoughlin Express bus averages 17.5 minutes.
-An early morning run makes it in only 12 minutes, find noroxin without prescription.
-The forecasted time of travel for light rail – which offers no express service -- is roughly 19 minutes for the same distance.
+An early morning run makes it in only 12 minutes.
+The forecasted time of travel for light rail – which offers no express service — is roughly 19 minutes for the same distance.

 In the key stretch that could be a potential traffic choke point – the subarea of Powell Blvd. to Tacoma Street, which is mostly two lanes in each direction – all McLoughlin Boulevard intersections except one meet current jurisdictional criteria for acceptable levels of service.

 This is precisely the reason why current bus service is a success.
-The widely-promoted assertion that McLoughlin Boulevard is gridlocked (and thus in need of the exclusive ROW that rail transit would provide) is a myth, buy noroxin without prescription.
+The widely-promoted assertion that McLoughlin Boulevard is gridlocked (and thus in need of the exclusive ROW that rail transit would provide) is a myth.

-A recent home buyer there, Sam Salstrand, Best price noroxin, echoes that observation: “I work six days a week, and the commute was just killing me.
+A recent home buyer there, Sam Salstrand, echoes that observation: “I work six days a week, and the commute was just killing me.
 This place is great because there’s an express bus, and it’s incredible!”

 I wonder if Mr. Salstrand is aware that his wonderful express bus will be terminated in 4 years because you and other members of JPACT think he would be better off with a slow train?

-- Buy noroxin without prescription, According to TriMet’s official “Fact Sheet” for this project, the opening of light rail service will mean 110 bus trips on the downtown transit mall will be removed.
+- According to TriMet’s official “Fact Sheet” for this project, the opening of light rail service will mean 110 bus trips on the downtown transit mall will be removed.
 This is advertised as a “benefit.”

 But to the thousands of transit customers who currently get off in city center, being forced to take a slow train that only goes to the south end of the PSU campus is highly inconvenient.
-For most of them, the re-routing will likely require a transfer to the Green line or a bus to get further north in city center, drug noroxin online purchase.
+For most of them, the re-routing will likely require a transfer to the Green line or a bus to get further north in city center.

 - TriMet estimates in its December 2010 long-range financial forecast that in the opening year of 2015, the Milwaukie line will carry an average of 13,000 weekday “boardings.”
-Of those, 4, Order noroxin in us, 500 will be former bus rides diverted to light rail.
+Of those, 4,500 will be former bus rides diverted to light rail.
 Since each rider typically makes two “boardings” per day, the number of actual new transit customers will be around 4,250.
 So in construction costs alone, this project will cost more than $352,941 per new rider.

-Why are you planning to spend $1.5 billion just to recruit 4,250 hoped-for new transit customers, when none of them will pay even one dime in direct user fees for the construction of this project, buy noroxin without prescription.
-How is that a sustainable business model for transit.
+Why are you planning to spend $1.5 billion just to recruit 4,250 hoped-for new transit customers, when none of them will pay even one dime in direct user fees for the construction of this project?
+How is that a sustainable business model for transit?

 Concerns about the new bridge